edemko/NOTES/README.md

 ## Maintenance

-I've created a linter script stored under `META/scripts/lint.bash`.
+I've created a linter script `./lint.bash`.
 It checks various conventions that this repository should abide by.
+Run it before every commit!